 (This article was originally published on February 18, 2014.
-It has been updated for events that have occurred between its original publication date and 2017 and includes new insights and a link to my Soundcloud account containing music written in response to this event.)
+It has been updated for events that have occurred between its original publication date and 18 February 2018.)

 Eventually he came up to me standing off to the side of the group clinging shyly to a book, introduced himself and asked what I was reading.
 I remember it was “Meditations” by Marcus Aurelius because at the time I was rereading all of the foundations of Western Philosophy ,trying to make sense of any of what I was going through since I had come out three years before.
 He warned me with a flat, droll tone in his voice not to take up Stoicism until I had been an Epicurean for at least a few years, then I laughed, nervously but hard at his joke so he knew I had understood, and he too began to laugh.
 That is how our friendship began.